nanophyto/Abil/docs/source/user-guide/one-phase-ensemble.rst

 1-phase Ensemble
 ****************

-In this example we will use Abil to predict the biomass of a highly abundant calcifying nanoplankton which is important for the carbon cycle (`Gephyrocapsa huxleyi` HET).
+In this example we will use Abil to predict the biomass of the calcifying nanoplankton *Gephyrocapsa huxleyi*.
+This species is highly abundant in the global oceans, and plays an important role in the carbon cycle.
+We fill focus this example on the Bermuda Atlantic Time Series (BATS), a location with great temporal coverage of *G. huxleyi*.
+In this location, wind-driven mixing in the winter drives nutrient upwelling which results in high concentrations of *G. huxleyi*.
+In the summer, as nutrient influx decreases due to lower mixing and subsequently the abundance of *G. huxleyi* decreases.
+An interesting temporal dynamic we will try to capture with our machine learning ensemble.

 YAML example
 ~~~~~~~~~~~~